lanecodes/agrosuccess-sim/README.md

 [Maven site]: https://maven.apache.org/guides/mini/guide-site.html

 ## Dependencies
+- Tested on Java 11 using [AdoptOpenJDK](https://adoptopenjdk.net/) HotSpot
+  binaries.
 - Dependencies are managed using Maven following [instructions][maven integration] found on the Repast mailing list.
 See also original discussion on repast-interest [mailing list]